cloudflare/saffron/README.md

 The project itself is divided into 4 Rust workspace members:

-1. cfron - the parser itself
+1. saffron - the parser itself
-2. cfron-c - the C API used internally by the Workers API
+2. saffron-c - the C API used internally by the Workers API
-3. cfron-web - the web API used on the dash in the browser
+3. saffron-web - the web API used on the dash in the browser
-4. cfron-worker - the Rust Worker which provides the validate/describe endpoint in the dash API on the edge as a fallback if WASM can't be used in the browser
+4. saffron-worker - the Rust Worker which provides the validate/describe endpoint in the dash API on the edge as a fallback if WASM can't be used in the browser